 Abstract

-Recession probability in the United States, 2022–2025, obtained from classifiers on the anticipation-precision frontier
+Recession probability in the United States, January 2022–May 2025, obtained from the classifier ensemble trained on April 1929–December 2021 data

 Citation